zhevron/Tome/README.md

 ## Contibuting

-If you want to contribute to the development of DoTrack, please [fork](https://github.com/zhevron/Tome/fork) the main repository.
+If you want to contribute to the development of Tome, please [fork](https://github.com/zhevron/Tome/fork) the main repository.

 Make a new branch based on the `develop` branch and commit the changes you make there.